paradime-io/social-media-data-modeling-challenge/README.md

 1. **Consistency is rare** - [Surrender](https://www.youtube.com/watch?v=caoP4dj2oro) is undisputedly the most consistent “best performer”, with a commanding edge over the rest of the top 10.
 Are we surprised by this after seeing the previous charts and tables?
 2. **This [Spongebob](https://www.youtube.com/watch?v=4qXVIbs4CR0) audio remix is the lone representative of non-official song audio** - Or is it?
 While the sound that trends on TikTok is a remix, it is technically based off of an officially produced sound.
-Regardless, it cracks the top 5 here as a - in Gen Z terms - [certified hood classic](https://www.urbandictionary.com/define.php?term=certified%20hood%20classic).
+Regardless, it cracks the top 5 here as a - in Gen Z terms - [certified hood classic 😉](https://www.urbandictionary.com/define.php?term=certified%20hood%20classic).

 ![best_performing_peak](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/screenshots/best_performing_peak.png?raw=true)